brittni-and-the-polar-bear/generative-art-library/docs/palettes/add-new-palette.md

 # Step 8: Add the New Palette to the Palette Category Unit Tests

 Add the new palette to the `EXPECTED_PALETTES` list in each category unit test.
 Run each category unit test to ensure that they pass.

+If the palette is a gradient (i.e. the `IS_GRADIENT` property is set to `true`), add the new palette to the `EXPECTED_PALETTES` list in the gradient palettes unit test.
+Run the unit test to ensure that it passes.

 [Table of Contents](#table-of-contents)